Robpol86/robpol86.com/docs/posts/2025/2025-02-10-truenas-scale-aiffro-runbook.md

 - `/dev/sdb` is the **OS drive**
 - `/dev/nvme?n1` are the four storage NVMe devices

-Install TrueNAS SCALE with the following options:
+Install TrueNAS with the following options:

 - **Console setup**: Install/Upgrade
 - **Destination media**: sdb
 - **Authentication method**: Administrative user (truenas_admin)
 - **Password**: *type in a simple password for now, you can choose a stronger password in the web UI after installation*

-After installation is complete select **Shutdown System** and unplug the **USB installer drive** after it powered down.
+After installation is complete select **Shutdown System** and unplug the **USB installer drive** after it powers down.

 ---